Apply by 28 March 2024 and you could be eligible for a 5% discount on your tuition fees.

 Your career

-On completion of this MSc, graduates have a broader network of global contacts, increased opportunities for individual specialism and a wide range of careers options involving materials with responsibilities in research, development, design, engineering, consultancy and management.
+On completion of this MSc, graduates have a broader network of global contacts, increased opportunities for individual specialism and a wide range of career options involving materials with responsibilities in research, development, design, engineering, consultancy and management.

 Our graduates find careers with global industries alongside innovative start-ups and SMEs which have included:

-- Airbus,
+- Airbus

 - Rolls-Royce